 Fans of Jimmy Fallon will be familiar with his popular book, “Dada.”

 Reading Fallon’s “Dada” book with your child helps you practice “parentese” concepts.

 As you’re reading it you engage in a back and forth.
 The text is simple.
-The pictures change yet the text repeats “Dada.”
+The pictures change.
+Yet the text repeats the word “Dada.”

 …and start participating in the refrain.

 Do this enough times and you can feel a bond strengthening with your child.
 It’s a connection that exists beyond an emotional level; the relational exchange occurs in the repetition of words.

 And that gets to an important lesson from research on “parentese:”